ADACS-Australia/dfisher_2022a/README.md

 >>> dfisher_2022a.EmissionLines
 {'Halpha': 6562.819, 'Hb4861': 4861.333, 'Hdelta': 4101.742, ...
 ```
 The line information is included in `emission_lines.py`.
 Users can customize this file (e.g. adding more lines or updating the wavelength) before importing this package.

 #### A wrapped approach

-A wrapper function is available, which encapsulates steps 1-6.
+A wrapper function encapsulating steps 1-6 is available:
 ```
 >>> from dfisher_2022a import fit_lm
 >>> model = dfisher_2022a.Lm_Const_1GaussModel